-Recently I had an email exchange with Jeff Frank of Simplicity Sofas, an online furniture retailer.
-Simplicity Sofas uses their website as a showroom, and have evangelized their customers who give some of the best word-of-mouth advertising ever.
+Recently I had an email exchange about customer recovery with Jeff Frank of Simplicity Sofas, an online furniture retailer.
+Simplicity Sofas uses its website as a showroom and have evangelized its customers, who give some of the best word-of-mouth advertising ever.
 Jeff shared an email exchange that is worth featuring in an article.
-One of his customers had […]
+One of […]

-Recently I had an email exchange with Jeff Frank of Simplicity Sofas, an online furniture retailer.
-Simplicity Sofas uses their website as a showroom, and have evangelized their customers who give some of the best word-of-mouth advertising ever.
+Recently I had an email exchange about customer recovery with Jeff Frank of Simplicity Sofas, an online furniture retailer.
+Simplicity Sofas uses its website as a showroom and have evangelized its customers, who give some of the best word-of-mouth advertising ever.
 Jeff shared an email exchange that is worth featuring in an article.
 One of his customers had a problem.
-Read the email and you’ll be… amazed.
+Read the email, and you’ll be… amazed.
 What would the world be like if all problems or complaints were handled like this?